MKT-Dataoceanai/CNVSRC2023Baseline/README.md

 ## Model zoo

-The table below contains CER on their own task.
+The table below contains the CER performance of Models on their own task.

 Download model files from [huggingface](https://huggingface.co/DataOceanAI/CNVSRC2023Baseline) or [modelscope](https://www.modelscope.cn/speechoceanadmin/CNVSRC2023Baseline)。